Glenn Wool: Albums

-Wool has released five albums on Stand Up!
+Wool has released seven albums on Stand Up!
 Records, all produced by Grammy winner Dan Schlissel.
 Derek Riggs, who designed Iron Maiden's albums, did the cover for Wool's No Land's Man.
 Befitting Wool's wide-traveling career, several albums were recorded in far-flung locations: I'll Ask Her was recorded in Alaska, with a title that puns on the state's name, and Creator, I Am But a Pawn was recorded in Tallinn, Estonia.

 Awards and nominations

 Wool won the Best of Fest award for his 2010 appearance at the Sydney Comedy Festival.
 He was nominated in the Best Headliner category at the Chortle Awards in 2008, and Best International Stand Up at the 2003 New Zealand Comedy Awards.